 Many sellers who have already decided they will do owner financing with a buyer already have specific terms in mind.
 Others may be open for negotiation.
 Below are some of the primary terms that need to be agreed upon by both parties.

-Most sellers in southern Utah will want to reduce their risk as much as possible.
-Much like a bank, a primary way sellers can reduce their risk is by requiring a down payment from the buyer.
+Most sellers in southern Utah and norther Utah will want to reduce their risk as much as possible.
+Like a bank, one way sellers can reduce their risk is by requiring a down payment from the buyer.
 Oftentimes, this down payment can be between 10%-20% of the purchase price.

-For example, you find a home that is offering seller financing in Southern Utah.
+For example, you find a home that is offering seller financing in Salt Lake City, Utah.
 You and the seller agree on a purchase price of $300,000.
 The seller requires that you initially pay 10% or $30,000 towards the purchase price.
 Therefore, your loan amount would be $270,000.

-Later, if you stop making your payments, you would be considered in default.
-At this point, the seller could potentially take the house back from you and keep your down payment and any other payments you’ve made.
-Your higher down payment shows the seller you are invested and fully committed to making all your payments in a timely manner.
-Studies have shown that the more a buyer contributes towards the home purchase, the less likely the buyer will walk away from the property or otherwise go into default.
+Similar to a bank loan, if you stop making your payments, you would be considered in default.
+At this point, the seller could potentially take the house back from you and keep any payments you’ve made.
+Your down payment shows the seller you are fully committed to making all your payments in a timely manner.
+Studies show that the more a buyer contributes towards the home purchase, the less likely the buyer will default.

 Length of the Loan

 The amount of time you have to repay the seller is also negotiable with St George Utah owner financing.
-Some sellers are willing to collect payments over 30 years, while others may want to be paid in full within 10 years or less.
-Even if the loan duration is shorter, the loan can still be amortized over 30 years in order to keep the payments as low as possible.
+Some sellers are willing to collect payments over 30 years, while others may want to be repaid within 10 years.
+Whatever the time frame may be, the loan can still be amortized over 30 years.
+This helps keep the payments as affordable as possible for you.

-At the time of the publishing of this article, we are generally seeing St George owner financing interest rates between 6.5%-7.5%.
-Many of the sellers we work with charge between 2.5%-3.5% higher than traditional lending institutions, but this is still much lower than “hard money loans” which can be as high as 10%-12%.
+At the publishing of this article, we are generally seeing St George owner financing and northern Utah seller financing interest rates 2%-3% above 30-year FHA mortgage rates (current FHA rates on Freddy Mac).
+However, this is still much lower than other alternatives like “hard money loans,” which can be 6%-8% higher than FHA rates.
 The interest rate we negotiate with a seller will largely depend upon the size of your down payment.
 But, just keep in mind that there needs to be something in it for the seller too.

-Fixed-rate: The interest rate and payment stay the same throughout the entire duration of the loan.
+- Fixed-rate: The interest rate and payment stay the same throughout the entire duration of the loan.
 The balance of the loan is paid down over the course of regular payments.
-This is the most common form of seller financing in southern Utah and the form we at Robertson Real Estate suggest to both the buyer and seller for the sake of simplicity.
+This is the most common form of seller financing in southern Utah.
+The fixed-rate loan is what we suggest to both the buyer and seller for the sake of simplicity.

 Structuring a St George Utah Seller Financing Deal